MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-8.md

 If your account doesn't have permission to create a service principal, `az ad sp create-for-rbac` returns an error message containing "Insufficient privileges to complete the operation."
 Contact your Azure Active Directory admin to create a service principal.

 ### Invalid tenant
 If you have specified an invalid subscription ID, you see the error message "The request didn't have a subscription or a valid tenant level resource provider."
 If using variables, use the Bash `echo` command to see the value being passed to the reference command.
 Use [az account set](/cli/azure/account#az-account-set) to change your subscription or learn [How to manage Azure subscriptions with the Azure CLI](./manage-azure-subscriptions-azure-cli.md).

 ### Resource group not found
 If you have specified an invalid resource group name, you see the error message "Resource group 'name' couldn't be found."
 If using variables, use the Bash `echo` command to see the value being passed to both the subscription and reference commands.
 Use [az group list](/cli/azure/group#az-group-list) to see the resource groups for the current subscription, or learn [How to manage Azure resource groups with the Azure CLI](./manage-azure-groups-azure-cli.md).

 ### Authorization to perform action
 If your account doesn't have permission to assign a role, you see an error message that your account "does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write'."
 Contact your Azure Active Directory admin to manage roles.

+### Application with identifier was not found

+ If your organization requires multi-factor authentication you will see error message "Application with identifier 'myServicePrincipalName' was not found in the directory 'myOrganizationName'.
+This can happen if the application has not been installed by the administrator of the tenant or consented to by any user in the tenant.
+You may have sent your authentication request to the wrong tenant...Interactive authentication is needed.
+Please run 'az login'"

 ## See also